 - Economic infrastructure: Economic infrastructure includes transportation, communication, etc. which is more developed in urban areas than rural areas.

 - Social infrastructure: It includes health, education recreation, etc. where urban areas score over rural areas.

-Census of India gives definition of rural and urban areas based on three criteria:
+Census of India gives definitions of rural and urban areas based on three criteria:

 - Any settlements in which most of the people are engaged in primary activities such as agriculture, forestry, mining, or fishing is known as a rural settlement.

 - Rural settlements are the clusters of unorganized, amorphous, closely knitted houses with poor ventilation and sewage/drainage pattern and lanes meandering (meandering roads/not properly planned) and abruptly ending into houses.

 - It includes not only the village but also agricultural fields and areas of forestry and livestock raising which are functionally integrated with the village.

 - They have strong currents of social bonding.
 Rural settlement signifies great centripetal force due to strong bonding between the people.